I'm Honey!

 Guilt is often a large part of the caretaking experience.
 When you are exhausted and feel you can’t take a break the relationship can becomes solely what Denise describes as “obligatory and transactional.”

 Maintaining self-care while caretaking someone is not just crucial for you, it actually contributes to the health of the relationship.
+Think of it like the oxygen mask on an airplane: you need to put on your own oxygen mask first before helping others.
 “You’re giving them the honor of who you are and what you need…those boundaries actually have a way of giving a healthy structure to the relationship,” Denise adds.

 It’s also important to admit to yourself what you are feeling and then express your feelings respectfully.
 People may argue about situations but no one can deny how you feel about those situations.
 It just requires honesty without expressing blame.